-All of the tabs listed above for Egress Rules for the Internal, External, External 2, and Dialin interfaces, and for VPN connections routed via these interfaces, have the same setting options.
 In all cases, the settings relate to the data that is sent externally into the network from the relevant mGuard interface.

-QoS >> Egress Rules >> Internal/External/External 2/Dial-in QoS >> Egress Rules (VPN) >> VPN via Internal/VPN via External/VPN via External 2/VPN via Dial-in Default Default queue Name of the egress queue (user-defined).
+QoS >> Egress Rules >> Internal/External 2/Dial-in Default Default queue Name of the egress queue (user-defined).
 The names of the queues are displayed as listed or specified under Egress Queues on the Internal/External/VPN via External tabs.
 The following default names are defined: Default/Urgent/Important/Low Priority.
-Traffic that is not assigned to a specific egress queue under Rules remains in the default queue.
+Traffic that is not assigned to a specific egress queue under Rules remains in the default queue .
 You can specify which egress queue should be used as the default queue in this selection list.
-Rules The assignment of specific data traffic to an egress queue is based on a list of criteria.
-If the criteria in a row apply to a data packet, it is assigned to the egress queue specified in the row.
-Example: for audio data to be transmitted, you have defined a queue with guaranteed bandwidth and priority under Egress Queues (see page 386) under the name Urgent.
-You then define the rules here for how audio data is detected and specify that this data should belong to the Urgent queue.
-All / TCP / UDP / ICMP / ESP Protocol Protocol(s) relating to the rule.
+Rules The assignment of specific data traffic to an egress queue is based on a list of criteria the criteria in a row apply to a data packet, it is assigned to the egress queue specific the row.
+Example: for audio data to be transmitted, you have defined a queue with guaranter bandwidth and priority under Egress Queues (see page 390) under the name Urgent . then define the rules here for how audio data is detected and specify that this data shipbelong to the Urgent queue.